 - It would not be easy to properly trim a mustache or sideburns since it has a round edge.

 - It is costly.

 Our sixth pick is Dovo Shavette Straight Razor with steel handle.
 This razor is not only affordable but it is also very convenient making it the best choice for travelers or for men who are new to straight razor shaving.
 Since this razor only uses Disposable Stainless Steel blades then there’s no need of buying hone, strop, and other necessary accessories needed.
 Dovo Shavette is a versatile razor that is frequently chosen by professional barbers and hairstylists all over the world.

 - Easy to use, all you need to do is to change the blade.

 - It can give you a wonderful and smooth shave.

 Parker SR1 Stainless Steel Straight Edge Razor comes with 5 Shark Super Stainless blades.
 We’ve chosen this as our seventh choice due to its versatility and affordability.
-Its blade arm is made from genuine stainless steel.
-It is ideal for home use and professional use.
-In order to reduce cuts, it has a rounded edge on the blade compartment.
-The blade is secured with a snap-lock.
-It can work with single edge blades or one half double edge blade.
-This razor is for those who are getting tired of sharpening and stropping.
+Its blade arm is made from authentic stainless steel.
+Moreover, this straight razor is ideal for home use and professional use.
+In order to reduce cuts, it showcases a rounded edge on the blade compartment.
+The blade is then secured with a snap-lock.
+This remarkable razor is ideal for those who are getting tired of sharpening and stropping.

 Blade: Disposable Stainless blades